imdeepak1997/learning-git/README.md

 # learning-git

-Deepak kumar is added plus Mobile is also added 8083717128
+Deepak kumar is added but Number is deleted

 Ravi kumar Added